radareorg/radare2/DEVELOPERS.md

 * Why return int vs enum

-The reason why many places in r2land functions return int instead of an enum type is because enums cant be OR'ed because it breaks the usage within a switch statement and also because swig cant handle that stuff.
+The reason why many places in r2land functions return int instead of an enum type is because enums cant be OR'ed; otherwise, it breaks the usage within a switch statement and swig cant handle that stuff.

 ```
 r_core_wrap.cxx:28612:60: error: assigning to 'RRegisterType' from incompatible type 'long'